Episodes

 Join me as we step out on a faith adventure with Abraham.

 What are we seeing here?
-God notices when we act with integrity.
+God can handle our incredulity.

 Devotional thought for today